 - 9. All birthing units should be models of care that prioritise women-centred, respectful maternity and newborn care and effective communication and allow companionship during labour and birth47. - 10.
-On-site midwife-led birthing units will be developed as training sites for midwives. - 11.
-Provide support to local and provincial governments for planning and monitoring: - All health facilities in Nepal have already been mapped by a Geographic Information System (GIS).
+On-site midwife-led birthing units will be developed as training sites for midwives.

+11. Provide support to local and provincial governments for planning and monitoring:

+- All health facilities in Nepal have already been mapped by a Geographic Information System (GIS).
 The Road Map recommends that Provincial and Local Governments: complete a profile of their population, health HR, infrastructure and caseload against the existing health facilities; develop a joint five-year plan that outlines which HPs or health facilities will become strategically located BCs or BEONC sites; and formalise clear referral pathways from these strategically located BCs to CEONC sites. - Guidance should be provided to Provincial and Local Governments on: the optimal infrastructure, staffing, equipment, catchment population referral communications and means, and costs for strategically located BCs, BEONC and CEONC sites; on referral between sites in both remote and accessible areas; and on referral guidelines.
-This guidance will enable Provincial and Local Governments to make informed choices about the cost of providing different levels of services, as part of the organisational arrangement of delivery services in the proposed five-year plan. - There are indications, especially in private hospitals, that birth is becoming delivery care and encouraging pregnant women, in particular those from urban and wealthy households, to opt for a CS.
-In 2018, the WHO published guidelines on non-clinical interventions designed to reduce unnecessary CSs (Figure 13) some of which is integrated in this Road Map; CS rates will be periodically monitored by introducing the Robson classification48.
+This guidance will enable Provincial and Local Governments to make informed choices about the cost of providing different levels of services, as part of the organisational arrangement of delivery services in the proposed five-year plan. - There are indications, especially in private hospitals, that birth is becoming increasingly medicalised, with providers preferring medical intervention in delivery care and delivery care and encouraging women, in particular those from urban and wealthy households, to opt for a CS.
+In 2018, the WHO published guidelines on non-clinical interventions designed to reduce unnecessary CSs (Text Box 2) some of which is integrated in this Road Map; CS rates will be periodically monitored by introducing the Robson classification48.